Chase1242/WightwaterPort/Waterdeep Info/Chapter 3 - Fireball.md

 	- Two City Watch constables spoke to Lord Gralhund.
 He assured them that no one had broken into the estate and that everything was fine.
 The constables had no grounds to get a search warrant, so they didn't pursue the matter.
 ## Gralhund Villa
 - [[Yalah Hollandor]] is confronted by Urstul, who is mad the nimblewright interfered, and on a whim, she wrests the Stone from Urstul at sword point and orders her guards to lock him up until she decides what to do with him
-- If the Cassalanters are the main villains, Yalah is a fawning member of their Asmodeus-worshiping cult and intends to deliver the Stone of Golorr to them as a demonstration of her fealty and friendship
+- If the Cassalanter's are the main villains, Yalah is a fawning member of their Asmodeus-worshiping cult and intends to deliver the Stone of Golorr to them as a demonstration of her fealty and friendship
 - Having gravely underestimated Lady Hollandor once, Urstul manages to rally and kill two of the inattentive Hollandor guards, alerting the other Zhent, who begin dispatching the other guards and servants.
 - Yalah gives the Stone to the nimblewright and has it flee
 #### Let the Watch handle Gralhund